mtumilowicz/scala-zio2-grpc-workshop/README.txt

         * The object name would be the proto file name prefixed with Zio
         * it would reside in the same Scala package that ScalaPB will use for definitions in that file.

-## ScalaPB
-* ScalaPB is a protocol buffer compiler (protoc) plugin for Scala.
-It will generate Scala case classes, parsers and serializers for your protocol buffers.
-* To automatically generate Scala case classes for your messages add ScalaPB's sbt plugin to your project.
-Create a file named project/scalapb.sbt containing the following lines:

-  addSbtPlugin("com.thesamet" % "sbt-protoc" % "1.0.3")

-  libraryDependencies += "com.thesamet.scalapb" %% "compilerplugin" % "0.11.11"
-* Add the following line to your build.sbt:

-  Compile / PB.targets := Seq(
-    scalapb.gen() -> (Compile / sourceManaged).value / "scalapb"
-  )
-  // (optional) If you need scalapb/scalapb.proto or anything from
-  // google/protobuf/*.proto
-  libraryDependencies ++= Seq(
-      "com.thesamet.scalapb" %% "scalapb-runtime" % scalapb.compiler.Version.scalapbVersion % "protobuf"
-  )
-* ScalaPB will look for protocol buffer (.proto) files under src/main/protobuf, which can be customized.
-* running the compile command in sbt will generate Scala sources for your protos and compile them.
-* The .proto file starts with a package declaration, which helps to prevent naming conflicts between different projects.
-In Scala, the package name followed by the file name is used as the Scala package unless you have either explicitly specified a java_package
-* Each field must be annotated with one of the following modifiers:

-  required: a value for the field must be provided when constructing a message case class.
-Parsing a message that misses a required field will throw an InvalidProtocolBufferException.
-Other than this, a required field behaves exactly like an optional field.
-  optional: the field may or may not be set.
-If an optional field value isn't set, a default value is used.
-For simple types, you can specify your own default value, as we've done for the phone number type in the example.
-Otherwise, a system default is used: zero for numeric types, the empty string for strings, false for bools.
-For embedded messages, the default value is always the "default instance" or "prototype" of the message, which has none of its fields set.
-Calling the accessor to get the value of an optional (or required) field which has not been explicitly set always returns that field's default value.
-In proto2, optional fields are represented as Option[].
-In proto3, optional primitives are not wrapped in Option[], but messages are.
-  repeated: the field may be repeated any number of times (including zero).
-The order of the repeated values will be preserved in the protocol buffer.
-Think of repeated fields as dynamically sized arrays.
-They are represented in Scala as Seqs.
-* The plugin assumes your proto files are under src/main/protobuf, however this is configurable using the Compile / PB.protoSources setting.
-* gRPC Libraries for ScalaPB
-    * libraryDependencies ++= Seq(
-          "io.grpc" % "grpc-netty" % scalapb.compiler.Version.grpcJavaVersion,
-          "com.thesamet.scalapb" %% "scalapb-runtime-grpc" % scalapb.compiler.Version.scalapbVersion
-      )